The Anti-Greenwash Playbook

 % business from SMEs

-Work in Mind is our own social purpose project.
-It remains the world’s only information resource dedicated to healthier, better workplace buildings – and our content is now read by 70,000+ people, in 200+ countries.
+Now in its 4th year, Work in Mind remains the world’s only information resource dedicated to healthier, better workplace buildings.
+Our content is read by 70,000+ people per year across nearly 200 countries.